-24 Van der Zande A.N., Berkhuizen J.C., van Letesteijn H.C., ter Keurs W.J. & Poppelaars A.J.
+30 Van der Zande A.N., Berkhuizen J.C., van Letesteijn H.C., ter Keurs W.J. & Poppelaars A.J.
 (1984).
 Impact of outdoor recreation on the density of a number of breeding bird species in woods adjacent to urban residential areas.
 Biological Conservation 30: 1-39.

 Conservation 30: 1-39.

-25 Clarke R.T., Liley D., Sharp J.M. & Green R.E.
+31 Clarke R.T., Liley D., Sharp J.M. & Green R.E.
 (2013).
 Building development and roads: Implications for the distribution of stone curlews across the Brecks.
 PLOS ONE. https://doi:10.1371/journal.pone.0072984.

-26 Liley D. & Clarke R.T.
+32 Liley D. & Clarke R.T.
 (2003).
 The impact of urban development and human disturbance on the numbers of nightjar Caprimulgus europaeus on heathlands in Dorset, England.
 Biological Conservation 114: 219-230.

-27 Banks P.B. & Bryant J.Y.
+33 Banks P.B. & Bryant J.Y.
 (2007).
 Four-legged friend or foe?
 Dog walking displaces native birds from natural areas.
-Biology

-27 Banks P.B. & Bryant J.Y.
-(2007).
-Four-legged friend or foe?
-Dog walking displaces native birds from natural areas.
 Biology Letters 3: 14pp.

-28 Miller S.G., Knight R.L. & Miller C.K.
+34 Miller S.G., Knight R.L. & Miller C.K.
 (2001).
 Wildlife responses to pedestrians and dogs.
 Wildlife Society Bulletin 29: 124-132.

-29 Ibid.
+35 Ibid.

-30 Solent Bird Report Cover.psd (solentems.org.uk); Accessed 01/12/2023 literature review undertaken for the RSPB33 also urges caution when extrapolating the results of disturbance studies because responses differ between species and may be impacted by local environmental conditions.
-This should be considered when predicting the potential impacts of future recreational pressure on European sites.
+36 Solent Bird Report Cover.psd (solentems.org.uk); Accessed 01/12/2023 literature review undertaken for the RSPB39 also urges caution when extrapolating the results of disturbance studies because responses differ between species and may be impacted by local environmental conditions.
+This should be considered when predicting the potential impacts of future recreational pressure on Habitat sites.

-31 Liley D. & Clarke R.T.
+37 Liley D. & Clarke R.T.
 (2002).
 Urban development adjacent to heathland sites in Dorset: The effect on the density and settlement patterns of Annex I bird species.
 English Nature Research Reports, No 463.
 English Nature, Peterborough.
 33pp.
-32 Gill et al. (2001).
+38 Gill et al. (2001).
 Why behavioural responses may not reflect the population consequences of human disturbance.
 Biological Conservation 97: 265-268.

 - 3.12 It should also be emphasised that recreational use is not necessarily a problem.
-Many European sites are also National Nature Reserves or nature reserves managed by Wildlife Trusts and the RSPB.
+Many Habitat sites are also National Nature Reserves or nature reserves managed by Wildlife Trusts and the RSPB.
 At some of these sites, access is encouraged, and resources are deployed to ensure that recreational use is managed appropriately.
-Bird abundances in many of these sites remain stable or, in some cases, are increasing despite high visitor numbers. - 3.13 In 2015, Wiltshire Council commissioned a visitor study34 which confirmed that the eastern plain of Salisbury Plain does generally have a larger visitor catchment than the central and western plains, with 75% of regular visits to Salisbury Plain SPA originating from within 6.4km.
+Bird abundances in many of these sites remain stable or, in some cases, are increasing despite high visitor numbers. - 3.13 In 2021, Wiltshire Council commissioned a visitor study40 which confirmed that 75% of home visits to Salisbury Plain SPA originate from within 5.9km.
 Stone curlew which is a ground nesting species is highly sensitive to recreational disturbance even from several hundred metres distance.
-Given its specific habitat requirements and sensitivities to disturbance, it has undergone significant declines across the UK largely as a result of changing farming practices, and by the early 1990s the British Stone Curlew population had declined to only 150-160 individuals35.
+Given its specific habitat requirements and sensitivities to disturbance, it has undergone significant declines across the UK largely as a result of changing farming practices, and by the early 1990s the British Stone curlew population had declined to only 150-160 individuals41.
 Salisbury Plain remained as one of the core strongholds, while elsewhere the former species range contracted due to conversion of grasslands to arable and increasing mechanisation, and indeed it is now absent from most of its previously known British range.
+Based on the reduced visitor catchment size, the report specified that there may be scope to decrease the radius of the zone of influence currently used to screen impacts comprising 6.4km.
+However, the report also stipulates that it is important to note that the 2021 survey was carried out later in the year than that upon which the current zone of influence is based, and that it was carried out during the Coronavirus pandemic, which may have influenced visitor numbers and/or behaviour.
+Therefore, Wiltshire Council took the decision to continue to apply the 6.4km zone of influence determined by a 2015 visitor survey42.